The land of Yeti, Tsum Valley

 People in Tsum Valley have strong faith in Buddhism.
 They respect and worship Buddha, Guru Rinpoche (Padmasambhava), and some bodhisattvas.
 They install prayer flags, khata, or mani walls and burn butter lamps in monasteries, and they believe in the reincarnation of lamas.
 They follow numerous rituals, festivals against devil entities.
 They don’t believe in animal sacrifice to please their deities.

 Tsumbas believe in reincarnation; thus, birth and death are just cyclic and not supreme.
 The birth of the child is a social occasion that reunites friends and family members.
 Generally, older adults in the house take care of the newborn, letting the adults work.
 Winter is a suitable season for marriage, as there is plenty of time to celebrate.
 Traditionally, older people find a match for youths.
 However, young people have started selecting partners on their own.
 The ritual of cremating dead people is very interesting.
 The dead body is kept untouched for several days until Lama’s visit.
 The astrological chart of the dead person determines the type of burial as per the four components — cremation, ground burial, water burial, or the sky.

 Trek to Tsum Valley begins from Arughat in the Gorkha district and mostly end in Arughat.
-But the trek can also be linked to Annapurna Conservation Area before concluding at Besi Sahar in Lamjung.
+For the first few days of the trek, the trail follows the Manaslu Circuit route.
+Thus, we can extend the trek with Manaslu Circuit.
+Along with that, the trek can also be linked to Annapurna Conservation Area before concluding at Besi Sahar in Lamjung.